-- Direct Lending: \$650 million in new borrowings consisting of about \$100 million to finance new loans and \$550 million to refinance existing loans - RCFi up to \$1.8 billion for the calendar year in new borrowings - NHCIF up to \$900 million for the calendar year in new borrowings - Short-term borrowings: cash and liquidity management, lending and other loans and investments in housing up to \$4.6 billion outstanding, including up to \$200 million outstanding for RCFi and \$100 million outstanding for the NHCIF - Overdraft facilities up to \$4 billion intraday and up to \$300 million overnight
+- ▶ Direct Lending: \$650 million in new borrowings consisting of about \$100 million to finance new loans and \$550 million to refinance existing loans - ▶ RCFi up to \$1.8 billion for the calendar year in new borrowings - NHCIF up to \$900 million for the calendar year in new borrowings - ▶ SEMP Fund up to \$5 million for the calendar year in new borrowings - ▶ Short-term borrowings: cash and liquidity management, lending and other loans and investments in housing up to \$4.4 billion outstanding, including up to \$125 million outstanding for the FTHBI - Overdraft facilities up to \$4 billion intraday and up to \$300 million overnight

-Maximum debt outstanding for 2019 is expected to reach \$16.5 billion consisting of \$12.5 billion to finance all lending and investments in housing programs and up to \$4.0 billion for cash and liquidity management.
-This is an increase in total maximum debt outstanding of about \$2.6 billion over 2018, mainly driven by new borrowings to finance the RCFi and NHCIF.
-A buffer is included for contingencies.
+Maximum debt outstanding for 2019 is expected to reach \$15.12 billion consisting of \$10.69 billion to finance all lending and investments in housing programs and up to \$4.43 billion for cash and liquidity management.
+This is an increase in total maximum debt outstanding of about \$3.1 billion over 2018, mainly driven by new borrowings to finance the RCFi and NHCF.
+The anticipated impact of budget 2019 on the borrowing plan is absorbed by the contingency buffer included in the authority requests.